 Buffalo Chicken and Rice Casserole

 Storing and Reheating

-• Reheating is easy, too.
-Just place the desired amount in the microwave, and heat it in bursts of about 30 seconds, stirring after each burst.
+To reheat, place the desired amount in the microwave and heat it for about 30 seconds, stirring after each increment.
 You can also heat it in a covered skillet over low heat.
-If the casserole seems dry, you can add a tiny bit of milk to moisten it as it heats.
+If the casserole seems dry, add a tiny bit of milk to moisten it as it heats.

+Buffalo Chicken and Rice Casserole